Batajnica: History

 Batajnica was a district (srez) seat between two World Wars.
 After the war it became part of the Zemun district, but still as a separate municipality, and together with it part of Belgrade district in 1955, when the municipality was abolished.
 A movement for re-creating the old Batajnica municipality was very active in 2002, when Surčin also (and successfully) campaigned, but was not much in the public media.
 Proposed municipality of Batajnica would split from the municipality of Zemun and comprise Batajnica and Ugrinovci (with Busije and Grmovac), with a population of 37,371 in 2002.

 The movement for splitting from Zemun was revived in the 2010s by the citizens' groups, but also by some politicians, though no official steps were taken.
 In 2020, some city officials stated unofficially that Batajnica is the most probable candidate for the new, 18th municipality of Belgrade.
 Grassroots movement for separate municipality was founded in June 2021 ("Option for our municipality Batajnica").
 Coalition Moramo, during the campaign for the April 2022 local elections in Belgrade, opted for creating a new Batajnica municipality.

 In the past Batajnica almost had no urban connection to the rest of the city, but now situation is changed.
 Batajnica was declared a part of the Belgrade City proper (uža teritorija grada) in the early 1970s, losing the status of the separate settlement.

 Batajnica was a target of NATO airstrikes during its bombing of Yugoslavia, conducted in the form of Operation Allied Force, lasting from March 24, 1999, until June 10, 1999.
 Milica Rakić, a three-year-old, was killed from a NATO shrapnel on April 25, 1999.

-Batajnica is the site of the Batajnica mass graves.
+Batajnica is the site of the Batajnica mass graves, where the bodies of 744 Kosovo Albanians civilians were founded.